Undergraduate Course: Statistical Communication Skills (MATH10070)

 |No Exam Information

-1. use the R language to fit regression and analysis-of-variance models, to examine residuals from such models, and to investigate transformations of data
+- Ability to use the R language to fit regression and analysis-of-variance models, to examine residuals from such models, and to investigate transformations of data.

-2. present a typeset report of a small statistical project
+- Ability to present a typeset report of an individual statistical project.

 |Course organiser||Dr Bruce Worton